Chart Color Schemes

 Health performance in Capel is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover in Capel is approximately 52%, leading that of the average SA2 area, covering around 3,147 people.
-The most common medical conditions are arthritis and mental health issues, affecting 10.7% and 8.5% of residents respectively.
-Sixty-six per cent declared themselves completely clear of medical ailments compared to 66.4% across the Rest of WA.
-Nineteen point eight per cent of Capel's residents are aged 65 and over (1,190 people), higher than the 17.6% in the Rest of WA.
-Health outcomes among seniors in Capel are above average, performing better than the general population in health metrics.
+The rate of private health cover is approximately 52% of the total population (~3,147 people), which leads that of the average SA2 area.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.7% and 8.5% of residents respectively.
+Sixty-six percent (66%) of residents declared themselves completely clear of medical ailments, compared to 66.4% across Rest of WA.
+Nineteen point eight percent (19.8%) of residents are aged 65 and over (1,190 people), which is higher than the 17.6% in Rest of WA.
+Health outcomes among seniors in Capel are above average, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health